 His clinical practice focuses on diseases of the retina and vitreous, especially diabetic retinopathy, macular degeneration, and retinal degenerations.
 He worked with the Boston Retinal Implant Project to develop the surgical techniques for implantation of an experimental retinal prosthesis and performed the first surgical procedures to place a microfabricated electrode array on the retinal surface.

 The recipient of numerous teaching awards, including the 1996, 2001, and 2015 HMS Teacher of the Year awards, Dr. Loewenstein plays a vital role in ophthalmic education.
 For more than a decade, he served as Residency Program Director, a role in which he led multiple curricular initiatives for the HMS Ophthalmology Residency Training Program.
 For instance, in collaboration with Carolyn Kloek, MD, he developed and implemented a progressive, step-wise surgical curriculum that improved the learning experience for trainees.
 He also worked with Demetrios Vavvas, MD, PhD to establish the first national vitrectomy course for first-year vitreoretinal fellows, which fills to capacity each year.
 Today, Dr. Loewenstein serves as Associate Chief for Ophthalmic Education at Mass.
-Eye and Ear, as well as Vice Chair for Education in the HMS Department of Ophthalmology.
+Eye and Ear, as well as Vice Chair for Education in Harvard Ophthalmology.

 Dr. Loewenstein also conducts research in surgical education, leading the development of computer based cognitive simulations to teach cataract surgery and screening for retinopathy of prematurity.